mvolkmann/authentication-fastify/README.md

 ## Passwords

-Passwords are passed from the browser to the server in plain text.
-However, this does not pose a security issue because communication between the browser and server uses HTTPS which encrypts the data.

 The database does not store passwords in plain text.
 Instead it salts and hashes passwords using the npm package
 {% aTargetBlank "https://github.com/kelektiv/node.bcrypt.js", "bcrypt" %}.
-"Bcrypt is an adaptive hash function based on the Blowfish symmetric block cipher cryptographic algorithm."

-Salting adds bytes to the passwords before they are hashed.
-This increases their length and makes it more difficult to guess passwords composed of common words.
 The bcrypt `genSalt` function returns a `Promise` that resolves to the salt value.
 A different salt value is used for each user.

-Hashing in the context of passwords uses an algorithm to generate a value from a salted password.
 The bcrypt `hash` function takes a password and a salt value, and returns a `Promise` that resolves to a hashed value.
 This hashed value is stored as the password in the database.